 POWDR takes yet another approach.
 In addition to its nine mountain resorts, which boast 3.5 million skier visits annually, it owns Outside TV, Woodward and Human Movement adventure and athletic training camp brands and Sun Country Tours, a whitewater rafting guide service.
 In the past few years, its focus on the outdoor adventure lifestyle has been reflected in Killington’s buildout of the mountain bike park (now the largest in the East), and this summer’s addition of the WreckTangle.
 Killington has also been hosting events such as the Fox US Open of Mountain Biking, the Spartan Race and Under Armour Mountain Running series, as well as the Audi FIS Ski World Cup.

 “Community experience and purity of place are why we do POWDR,” says chairman and founder John Cumming.
 “We’ve been successful over the last 25 years because we’ve been really, really patient,” says Cumming.
 He runs POWDR with a mountaineer’s sensibility for risk: growth (which he likens to summiting) is optional, but sustaining the company’s current offerings without allowing them to suffer in quality is mandatory.
 “We recognize that up is optional and down is mandatory, a climbing analogy I’ve used many times to think about growth,” said Cumming.
 Instead of acquiring new resorts, POWDR has been investing heavily in growing skiing and other activities at its existing ones.
-In September, POWDR announced plans to invest $25 million in on-the-hill upgrades at Killington for the coming season.
+In September 2018, POWDR announced plans to invest $25 million in on-the-hill upgrades at Killington for the 2018-2019 season.

 Peak Resorts has also been investing.
 Over the last few years, the company put $52 million into Mount Snow, Vt. bringing snowmaking to 80 percent of its terrain and, this year, adding the new Carinthia base lodge.
 The company also bought one of New York’s largest resorts, Hunter Mountain, in 2015, and has committed $9 million toward a 25-percent expansion of the mountain’s terrain.
-On September 14, the company announced it has entered into a definitive agreement to acquire privately-held Snow Time, Inc. (“Snow Time”) for $76 million in total consideration, adding three more Pennsylvania resorts to its fold.
+On September 14, 2018, the company announced it had entered into a definitive agreement to acquire privately-held Snow Time, Inc. (“Snow Time”) for $76 million in total consideration, adding three more Pennsylvania resorts to its fold.